h7-v/bunpro-full-sentence-trainer/README.md

 ChatGPT Plus/Pro does not include OpenAI API usage.

 If you use OpenAI and receive a quota error, add API credit in the OpenAI developer billing page.
-About 5 USD should cover roughly 2,000 graded questions, depending on model prices and sentence length.
+As of July 2026, about 5 USD should cover roughly 1,500 graded questions with `gpt-5.4-mini`, depending on sentence length, response length, and current model prices.

 ### Anki Import Cannot Connect